stephane-caron/fip-walkgen/README.md

 ## Installation

-The following instructions were verified on various machines running Ubuntu 14.04 and 16.04.
+The following instructions were tested on Ubuntu 14.04 and 16.04.

 - Install OpenRAVE: here are [instructions for Ubuntu 14.04](https://scaron.info/teaching/installing-openrave-on-ubuntu-14.04.html) as well as [for Ubuntu 16.04](https://scaron.info/teaching/installing-openrave-on-ubuntu-16.04.html)
 - Install Python and related dependencies: ``sudo apt-get install cython python python-dev python-pip python-scipy python-shapely``